tjpalmer/cobol-js-emscripten/README.md

 Use Docker and the [containers remote extension](https://code.visualstudio.com/docs/remote/containers) for VSCode to reliably reproduce this environment

-Or manually use the commands below:
+Or manually use the commands below (with docker or podman):

 ```
-# Or use docker instead of podman
 podman build -f .devcontainer/Dockerfile -t cobol-js-emscripten
 podman run -it --rm -v $PWD:/src cobol-js-emscripten bash
 ```